leonjza/leonjza.github.io/content/post/2018-03-09-microcorruption---johannesburg.markdown

 {{< figure src="/images/microcorruption/johannesburg_stack_canary.png" >}}

 Stepping through the program to pass the `jeq` instruction saw that the program would not take the jump and continue to print the message about the password being too long.
-Inspecting the memory with `read sp+11` also showed that the byte contained `41`, which will cause the `cmp.b` to set a non equal status register.
+Inspecting the memory with `read sp+11` also showed that the byte contained `41`, which will cause the `cmp.b` to fail.

-To bypass this check, all we need to do is provide `0x6a` in the correct position so that the `cmp.b` will result in an equal status.
+To bypass this check, all we need to do is provide `0x6a` in the correct position so that the `cmp.b` will be equal.
 Inspecting the memory (as well as the instruction `0x11(sp)`), we can see this is at offset 17.
 All we need to do is pad the password payload and provide `0x6a` as the 17th byte.

 ```python
 python -c "print('41' * 0x11 + '6A' + '42' * 10)"